 Dishoom have released a short video where their head chef, Naved Nasir, talks about and makes the Dishoom Black Daal.
 Be sure to watch it - I didn't realise that the tomato-spice paste needs thinning with water (I don't think it matters too much if you skip this step) and I always wondered why my daal wasn't as intensely red as the picture in the book.
 It turns out Naved's daal isn't either - it's more of a creamy, golden brown.

-I'm currently experimenting with making this recipe in an Instant Pot and will update the blog shortly.
+I've experimented with making this recipe in an Instant Pot.

 Dishoom's House Black Daal is the most decadent and indulgent daal I’ve ever tasted.
 It takes an awful lot of time to cook; more time, I think, than is outlined in the original recipe but it’s absolutely worth the effort.
 I’ve cooked a few different black daals and have always found that whole black lentils (urad daal) take ages to soften so I pre-soak them the night before to give them a head start.